 Past Results & Records

 - Last years results will be available shortly

 Interested in Running Time Trial?

 – New to TT or NASA?: In order to compete in TT you need to have significant NASA defined Open Passing experience.
 If you are new to NASA we reserve the right to require an evaluation period and may ask you to sign up for HPDE before allowing you to run TT.
 Please note that many other organizations’ “open passing” and “Time Trail” groups differ in definition and practice and we want to make sure any new to NASA drivers have proper understanding of our rules and procedures so you and all other drivers can compete in a safe environment.
+Checkout rides by the TT staff or senior instructors are available for HPDE 3 & 4 drivers to be evaluated for TT.
 If you are considering TT please complete the TT License Application (do not fill in the box at the bottom) and email it to firstname.lastname@example.org.

 – Car Numbers: All competition drivers (whether TT or racing) are required to have a unique number.
 Please check with the current Northeast Race and TT Number Registration list and confirm the number you want is still available.
 If the number is still available then please request it by filling out the Car Number Request Form.
 Please note that if you do not do at least one NASA NE event in a year your number will be forfeit unless you contact Timing & Scoring requesting to save the number (i.e. if taking time off or building a new car).

 – Tech: ALL DRIVERS ARE RESPONSIBLE FOR THEIR OWN VEHICLE TECH